0xKione/jquery-input-grid/README.md

 $ git clone https://github.com/0xKione/jquery-input-grid.git
 $ cd path/to/repo
 $ npm install
+$ bower install
 $ gulp
 ```

 And you're good to go!

 ## Status
 I am still actively contributing to this repository making improvements and bug fixes.
+This is my first real GitHub/Bower library so there have been a few unneccesary releases, but I am getting more familiar with that process.

 This library was originally designed to work with a web app I am developing called [WageKick](https://wagekick.com) and turned into a side project.